rishabhgupta11/we-talk/README.md

 The project is deployed live on [wetalk.rajrajhans.com](http://wetalk.rajrajhans.com/home)

 ## Aim of the project
-To develop a basic prototype of a social network.
+The aim of the project was to develop a basic prototype of a social media platform.

 ## Technologies Used
 - Flask, an open source web development framework for Python.